-It is held on the first Wednesday of the month (excepting for January) at the Vermont Uniting Church, 576 Cross Road South Plympton wen would be welcome to attend!
+It is held on the first Wednesday of the month (excepting for January) at the Vermont Uniting Church, 576 Cross Road South Plympton

 20 stitchers initially showed interest but the day and time did not suit everyone.
 Eleven women attended the first event in August which more than covered the rent for the smaller Glandore room.
 Numbers attending have gradually increased to 15 very happy ladies.
 Tea and coffee are provided and there always seems to be a delicious morning tea.
 Men would be welcome to attend!